About the course

 Those who are successful at this point will be invited to attend a short panel interview in the second part of the day.

 We inform candidates of our decision at the end of the day.

 We have good and outstanding placement schools in both Enfield in North London and Hertfordshire.
 Our aim is to ensure that our trainees become strong classroom teachers prepared for work in diverse school settings.
 Our programme provides trainees with breadth of experience in their primary school training - the type of school and across the full age range.

 As a trainee teacher you will be based in a main placement school that best suits your training needs and is, where-ever possible, close to where you are based.
 This is usually agreed at interview.
 The second school placement of 6 weeks takes place in the Spring Term and will provide a contrasting school experience.

 We pride ourselves on the personalised programmes we offer our trainees and the level of support we provide.

 In each of our partnership schools there is a designated Professional Mentor who coordinates the programme in the school.
-The Professional Mentor is supported by the Lead Professional Mentor for Watton at Stone, Zoe Hussain the headteacher.
+The Professional Mentor is supported by the Lead Professional Mentor for Watton at Stone, Sukhi Gill the Acting Headteacher.

 As a Trainee teacher you will be mentored throughout your training by an experienced classroom-based teacher (Teacher Mentor) during each of your school placements.
 The role of the Teacher Mentor, as an outstanding practitioner, is to provide support and challenge for you as you develop in your new role as a teacher.